JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 All attributes are divided into 3 categories:

-* Migrated Columns - the ones already presented in the entity (available only for mapped relations)
+* Migrated Columns - columns that are already present in the entity (available only for mapped relations)
-* Columns - new, not mapped in the entity or parent @MappedSuperclass yet
+* Columns - new columns that are not yet mapped in the entity or parent @MappedSuperclass
-* References - optional associations that are not represented as a column in the observing table
+* References - optional associations that are not represented as a column in the observed table

 #### Creating Enums